vicpinm/PresenterAdapter/README.md

 ### Multiple view type adapter

 It is very easy to implement multiple view types in your adapter.
 In this case, instead of use SimpleAdapterPresenter, you have to implement your own adapter, in order to implement your representation logic.
 PresenterAdapter parent class has only one abstract method you have to implement, getViewInfo(int position) method.
-This method return an intance of ViewInfo class, which holds an association between your view class and your layour resource.
+This method returns an instance of ViewInfo class, which holds an association between your view class and your layour resource.
-This association could be in the ViewHolder class itself, with a method in this class that return the layout associated this each view class.
-But this approximation is less flexible because you can't specify diferent layouts for the same view class.
+This association could be in the ViewHolder class itself, with a method in this class that return the layout associated the view class.
+But that approximation is less flexible because you can't specify diferent layouts for the same view class.

 Example of different types of views based on item position, using the same view class and differents layouts: